-Most of these job boards serve the international market so again, depending on which part of the world you’re in; some of your competition may be offering the very same services that you would at half the price due to lower cost of living in their area but then of course, it all comes down to quality workmanship and exemplary customer service.
+Most of these job boards serve the international market so again, depending on which part of the world you’re in; some of your competition may be offering the very same services that you would at half the price due to lower cost of living in their area but then, of course, it all comes down to quality workmanship and exemplary customer service.

-Daunting as this may sound specially if you’re not a naturally outgoing person and as opposed to what other online marketing gurus tell you, old school networking works like a charm if you’re target market is within your local area.
+Daunting as this may sound especially if you’re not a naturally outgoing person and as opposed to what other online marketing gurus tell you, old school networking works like a charm if you’re target market is within your local area.

 Networking doesn’t have to mean, strictly business networking events.
-Any event where your target market is most-likely to hang out is a networking opportunity for you, it may be a party, workshops and seminars that are related to your trade, skills or service(s) or simply community gatherings.
+Any event where your target market is most likely to hang out is a networking opportunity for you, it may be a party, workshops, and seminars that are related to your trade, skills, or service(s) or simply community gatherings.

 Keep in mind that you should be ready with pictures or portfolios of your past jobs or projects; if not, you must be able to present or share some samples when you get the chance to interact with your prospective clients on these networking events.

 Speaking of business cards, networking events are not like speed-dating events where you try speed date (meet) as many people as you can.
-Similarly, most budding entrepreneurs just do the same without really establishing significant connections with people they meet.
+Similarly, most budding entrepreneurs just do the same without really establishing significant connections with the people they meet.
 A lot of new freelancers simply distribute business cards in networking events without showing real interest in people they meet.
 The goal is to “network” in the real sense of the word, don’t try to hand your business cards to everyone in the event, instead establish a friendly conversation with one to five people.
-Ask them what they’re doing and what brought them to the event, be sincere and try to establish a connection.
+Ask them what they’re doing and what brought them to the event, be sincere, and try to establish a connection.
 Instead of giving your business card outright, ask for their contact information, save it on your phone and send them a text or ring their phone so they get your number.
 When asked what it is that you do, don’t tell them that you’re a freelancer, be concise:

 “I’m a photographer and I specialize in so and so…”